Toyota Supra in motorsport: Drag racing

 Many cars that appeared in the series also appeared in the NDRA (NOPI Drag Racing Association) BF Goodrich Tires Pro Street Tire Series.

 In the United Kingdom, Steve Whittaker used a 900 bhp Mk III built around a pro-style chassis to achieve a best of 8.207 at 169.89 mph.

 Sriyantha Weerasuria and Boost Logic were able to achieve a 246 mph pass at the Texas Mile and a 7.91 seconds at 189.9 mph quarter mile pass with the stock Getrag V160 transmission.
-Weerasuria also holds the record for the fasted quarter mile in a manual transmission vehicle (which was done in a Supra).
+Weerasuria also held the record for the fasted quarter mile in a manual transmission vehicle (which was done in a Supra) which held for many years.

+The current record for the fastest pass with the stock Getrag V160 transmission is held by Vlad Yevtushenko at 7.88 at 183 mph.

-At TX2K10 (a national Supra meet that takes place annually in Texas), Boost Logic made a quarter-mile pass with their drag car with a time of 7.59 seconds at 189 mph.
+At TX2K10 (a national racing event that takes place annually in Texas), Boost Logic made a quarter-mile pass with their drag car with a time of 7.59 seconds at 189 mph.
 The car was driven by Kean Wang.

 The record is now held by Ebrahim Kanoo of Bahrain with driver, Gary White.
 His 10.5 Supra (10.5-inch-wide tire) ran 6.23 seconds at 227 mph in the quarter mile.
-He also holds the Supra IRS (independent rear suspension) record with his IRS Supra that ran 7.18 seconds at 200 mph in the quarter mile.
+He also held the Supra IRS (independent rear suspension) record with his IRS Supra that ran 7.18 seconds at 200 mph in the quarter mile.
 Both cars were built and tuned by Titan Motorsports.

+The record for fastest Supra IRS (independent rear suspension) was set during TX2K20 at 6.807 at 198 mph, held by Jack Cuoto.

+In November 2021, Toyota unveiled the GR Supra body for the NHRA's Funny Car category which it competed in 2022 season.

+The record for fastest fifth-generation GR Supra is 7.908 seconds at 176 mph in the quarter mile, set by Mikey Botti in May 2023 at Darlington Dragway.
+The modified B58 engine is tuned to approximately 1300 bhp.

 Touring car

-During the Group A period, Toyota used the Mk II for Division 3 category touring car racing, especially in the JTCC, ETCC, BTCC and ATCC with the AE86 competing in Division 1.
+During the Group A period, Toyota used the Mk II for Division 3 category touring car racing, especially in the JTCC (Japan), ETCC (Europe), BTCC Britain) and ATCC (Australia) with the AE86 competing in Division 1.